nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [Supertype](https://github.com/zephraph/supertype) - Macro that strives to make it easier to derive a subset of a type from another type.
 - [arrayref](https://github.com/droundy/arrayref) - Two macros for taking array references in rust.
 - [macro-attr](https://github.com/DanielKeep/rust-custom-derive) - Custom derivation macro for Rust.
+- [deepsize](https://github.com/Aeledfyr/deepsize) - Trait and derive macro to recursively find the size of an object and the size of allocations that it owns.

 ## Math